darelab2014/Dinopore/README.md

 	Note: This script can be run on any number of runs and will determine how reads across runs (if applicable) are aggregated before passing into the CNN model.

-**From step 5 onwards, there are 2 paths: training and testing.**
+### **From step 5 onwards, there are 2 paths: training and testing.**

 ### (I) Testing path:
 We provided 3 trained models for testing.
 Users can used our models to detect Inosine and quantify editing rate on their own data.

-NOTE: Models 1 and 2 was trained using H9 and Xenopus Laevis data.
+**NOTE**: Models 1 and 2 was trained using H9 and Xenopus Laevis data.
 Model 3 was trained using editing sites in H9, Xenopus Laevis, HCT116, Mus musculus (Mouse) and synthetic RNAs.

 #### (5) Transform 1D into 2D data + Label data (class 0, 1 and 2 for unmodified, Inosine and SNP AG)
 	Scripts: